 Delay: Slowing down the attack by closing the gap and denying space to allow the defense to get organized.

-Depth (defending): Supporting the player(s) challenging the ball in case they are beaten.
+Depth: Supporting teammates by creating safe options for the player with the ball (attacking), or supporting the player(s) challenging the ball in case they are beaten (defending).